aliedholm/rcg/node/apiReadme.txt

     type: varchar(10)
     message: varchar(30)
     table: name of table to insert data into, will create if it does not already exist

+- 132.239.205.288/api/tables
+  //query strings
+    database: name of the database to retrieve tables from

+- 132.239.205.288/api/retrieveTable
+  //query strings
+    database: name of the database
+    table: name of table